 Compiled by Declan Rooney

-Meanwhile, in the TG4 Intermediate Championship, Meath are into the semi-finals thanks to a 5-18 to 0-10 win over Leitrim, where Stacey Grimes hit two goals.
+Meanwhile, in the TG4 Intermediate championship, Meath wrapped up top spot in Group 3 thanks to a 5-18 to 0-10 win over Leitrim, where Stacey Grimes hit two goals.

 The three remaining groups will all be decided next weekend.
-In Group 1 Roscommon were 1-15 to 2-9 winners against Wexford, and if Roscommon avoid defeat against Offaly next week they will be through to the last four.
+In Group 1 Roscommon were 1-15 to 2-9 winners against Wexford, with Sinead Glennon’s early goal a key score for Roscommon.
+If they avoid defeat against Offaly next week Roscommon will be through to the last four.

-Louth were impressive 4-10 to 2-7 winners against Longford and they will go head-to-head next weekend with Westmeath in a fight for top spot in Group 2.
+Louth were impressive 4-10 to 2-7 winners against Longford with Lauren Boyle, Kate Flood and Eimear Byrne among the goals.
+Louth and Westmeath will go head-to-head next weekend in a fight for top spot, while Longford’s season is over.

 Elsewhere, the TG4 All-Ireland Junior semi-finalists have been confirmed with Antrim set to face Wicklow, while Limerick and Fermanagh will also do battle.
 Antrim were 2-11 to 1-7 winners against Derry with Meabh McCurdy and Cathy Carey amongst the goals.